iAgro User Manual

 Data Acquisition

 In this section you can see the geographical location of the acquisition and upload the photo dataset to the cloud.
+In addition, it is possible to see whether the dataset has been uploaded and processed as well as, via the “Share” button, export outward captured photos that are present on the smartphone/tablet.

 Results